hydraulic-institute/edb/source/03_fluid-flow-III/01_general.md

 Values of the resistance coefficient (k) may be taken from Section IIIB.
 The solid line curves in Fig. IIIB-SA are given by Reference 12a of Section VI with the range of scatter of the test points as indicated.
-The broken line curves may be used as a guide to probable resistance coefficients for intermediate values of the relative roughness factor £/D. A value of £ = 0.00085 feet will be satisfactory for uncoated cast iron and cast steel elbows.
+The broken line curves may be used as a guide to probable resistance coefficients for intermediate values of the relative roughness factor ε/D. A value of ε = 0.00085 feet will be satisfactory for uncoated cast iron and cast steel elbows.
 Resistance coefficients for pipe bends with less than 90 degree deflection angles as reported by Wasielewski<sup>(g)</sup> 13 are shown in Fig. IIIB-5B.
 The curves shown are for smooth surfaces but may be used as a guide to approximating the resistance coefficients for surfaces of moderate roughness such as clean steel and cast iron.
 Figs. IIIB-5A and IIIB-5B in Section